 What you need to know about the Customs

-Here you will find information about how to register at the customs office and what are the main customs procedures.
-You will get an overview of the customs tariffs and the customs payments, incl customs VAT.
+Here you will find information about how to register at the customs office and the main customs procedures.
+You will get an overview of the customs tariffs and payments, including customs VAT.

 Export to Russia, Kazakhstan, Belarus, Ukraine

-Customs clearance is a key factor when exporting goods to Russia and thus has major temporal and financial impacts.
-A thorough documentary check must be carried out in advance to avoid problems, particularly when preparing delivery and transport documents.
-The optimization of customs handling is essential for a successfully export of goods to Russia.
+Customs clearance is a key factor when exporting goods to Russia, and thus has major time and financial impacts.
+A thorough document check must be carried out in advance to avoid problems, particularly with delivery and transport documents.
+Optimizing customs handling is essential for successful export to Russia.

-Special preparation is required for the import of goods between affiliated companies.
-For imports between non-related companies, the invoice is usually sufficient as a main source for the calculation of the customs value.
-But for imports between affiliated companies, Russian customs requires additional confirmation of the value of goods in the form of a price-list stamped by the Chamber of Commerce of the exporter’s country, the export declaration and the official order confirmation.
+Special preparation is required to import goods between affiliated companies.
+For imports between unrelated companies, the invoice is usually sufficient as the main source for calculating customs value.
+For imports between affiliated companies, Russian customs requires additional confirmation of the value of goods by a price-list stamped by the Chamber of Commerce of the exporter’s country, the export declaration, and the official order confirmation.

-The situation becomes more complicated when the exporting company is selling not only to its subsidiary but also to other distributors in the Customs Union.
+The situation becomes more complicated when the exporting company is selling not only to its subsidiary, but also to other distributors in the Customs Union.
 In this case, different prices for identical products are registered in the customs database, with the price for the subsidiary usually being the lowest.
-This kind of pricing policy often leads to corrections to the customs value and delays in customs clearance, if not previously taken into account and properly prepared.
+This pricing policy often leads to corrections of the customs value and delays customs clearance, if not previously taken into account and properly prepared.